reflectoring/reflectoring.github.io/_posts/2020-04-16-aws-cloudformation-deploy-docker-image.md

 The application runs on port 8080, so we have to set this as the value for the `ContainerPort` parameter.

-Also, the application only has a single HTTP endpoint, `/hello`, so we have to configure the health check to use this endpoint, otherwise the health check will fail.
+Also, the application only has a single HTTP endpoint, `/hello`, so we have to configure the health check to use this endpoint, otherwise, the health check will fail.

 By default, the health check would run every 5 seconds.
 With the default of 256 CPU units for the `ContainerCpu` parameter (which is 1/4 vCPU), even the simple hello world Spring Boot application doesn't manage to start up in 5 seconds, so we set the `HealthCheckIntervalSeconds` to 90.